 *APY = annual percentage yield.
 Rates are variable and subject to change.
 Rates are accurate as of 03/17/2021.

-1To earn the bonus rate, the account holder must have a SouthEast Bank checking account, the Bonus Rate Savings account must be enrolled in eStatements and 15 Round Up Savings transactions2 must occur.
+1To earn the bonus rate, the account holder must have a SouthEast Bank checking account with the Round Up feature, enroll the Bonus Rate Savings account in eStatements and post and settle 15 round up debit card transactions during the statement cycle from any personal SouthEast Bank checking account.2 This is a variable rate tiered account.
 If all qualifications are met during the statement cycle, 2.01% APY will be applied on the balances up to $10,000 and .20% APY on balances over $10,000 will be credited.
 If bonus qualifications are not met during the statement cycle, the account will earn 0.05% APY.
-Unlimited withdrawals at teller window or ATM and 6 pre-authorized withdrawals per month at no charge, including checks, ACH debits and online banking transfers; $3 fee for each thereafter.
+Unlimited withdrawals at teller window or ATM and 6 pre-authorized withdrawals per month at no charge, including checks, ACH debits and online banking transfers; $3 fee for each withdrawal thereafter.
 Fees may reduce earnings.
 Limit one Bonus Rate Savings account per primary owner tax ID.
-Rates are accurate as of 4.1.21 Rates are variable and subject to change after account opening.
+Rates are accurate as of 5-2-2022.
+Rates are variable and subject to change after account opening.

-250x the national average for savings based on non-jumbo deposits and the weekly rate cap information for the week of March 15, 2021.
+215.4x the national average for savings based on national deposit rate information for the week of August 15, 2022.
 Learn more: https://www.fdic.gov/regulations/resources/rates/